rackerlabs/design-system/_component_design/alert-bar.md

 {% endcolumn %}
 </div>

-# Implementation Levels
+# Implementation levels

-## Inline
+## In-line

-Provides info for action in context to the OBJECT they are ACTIVELY doing.
-User understands this is in relation to the context they're actively doing and provides the most specificity.
+Provides information for action in context to the object.
+This is designed so the user understands this is specifically contextual.

-## Alert Bar
+## Alert bar

-Provides info for action in context to the PAGE/REGION.
-User understands this is in relation to the context they're currently working on holistically.
+Provides information for the action in context to the page and region.
+This is desinged so that the user understands this is holistically contextual.

 ## Toast

-Provides info for action outside of the users current context.
-User understands this will take them out of current context.
+Provides information for actions outside of the user's current context.
+This is designed so that the user understands this will take them out of current context.